fritzy/ape-ecs/docs/World.md

 `Object` _(required)_

 Each key for the properties `Object` indicates a property for your new `Component`.
 The value of a `properties` entry can be a `Number`, `String`, `null`, or `Ref function`, and indicates the default value for a property.

+👀 See the [Refs Docs](Refs.md) to learn about the Entity Ref property functions.

 ⚠️ Using a mutable value like `{}` `[]` may cause undefined behavior when assigned as a default.
 If you'd like to use an `Object` type or even advanced type from a game engine, you may assign one to a property when you invoke `world.createEntity` or `entity.addComponent`, but the default during `registerComponent` should be `null`.